Midnights, March: 29

 Why didn't anyone warn me?
 Why didn't I set up an elaborate security alarm that stopped me from opening that cover?

 It's not that it is, strictly speaking, Bad.
-It's that it's final.
+It's that it's Final.
 There were things in the first chapter which, upon this reading, struck me as flowing inelegantly.
 But I can't go back and change it.
-Can I give myself the grace to allow for the fact that openings are notoriously difficult?
+Can I give myself grace about it?

-This question feels more vital, less rhetorical, than it would have earlier in the month.
-Because I don't think I have it in me to both 1) keep writing, and 2) berate myself over past choices while bathing in shame of those decisions.
-I am not getting enough sleep for all that.
+This question feels more urgent, less rhetorical, than it would have a year ago, because I don't think I have it in me to both 1) keep writing, and 2) berate myself over past efforts while marinating in shame.
+I am not getting nearly enough sleep for all that.

-It's hard to choose the former.
-Excruciatingly so.
-It'd be so easy to use this as an excuse to say, “See?
+It'd be so easy to use this read-through as an excuse to say, “See?
 I'm no good at this, either.
 I'm no good at anything, so I shouldn't even try.”

-I could just let it go.
-This sweet little book exists.
-I can't change that.
-All I can do is make the next one is better—and the one after that, and the one after that—until I have a whole line of Past Carries whose writing deserves grace simply because they didn't know what I know now.
+Or I could just let it go.
+This sweet little book exists, imperfect and earnest (like me!).
+I can't change it now; all I can do is make the next one is better—and the one after that, and the one after that—until I have a whole line of Past Carries whose writing deserves grace simply because they didn't know what I know now.
+Or…will know by then.
+Or would…will have known…when I…well, anyway.

 The work goes on, I s’pose.